shibukawa/url-tidy/README.md

 * [日本語](https://github.com/shibukawa/url-tidy/blob/main/README.ja.md)

-url-tidy is a Safe URL formatting library for TypeScript to avoid URL injection.
+url-tidy is a Safe URL formatting library for TypeScript.
 This library provides a tagged template literal function that is short and easy to read API and escapes safely the values in the URL template to prevent URL injection.

+It is a wrapper of `URL` class to generate safe URLs, but it provides an easy-to-use API in one line and supports schema-relative URLs and relative paths without hostnames that are not supported by the `URL` class.

 This package supports Node.js and Deno and Bun.